zx0223winner/HSDSnake/docs/Usage.md

 ```

-### prepare the cds file for calculating the Ka/ks ratio
+### Prepare the cds file for calculating the Ka/ks ratio
 `Purpose`: This rule is preprocessing step for running the McScanX with input data from genomic cds

 > [!WARNING]